wp-plugins/earth-hour/readme.txt

 == Description ==

-The Earth Hour plugin will show a message of solidarity towards the Earth Hour initiative.
-During Earth Hour, your blog will show a message of support, along with every other WordPress site utilizing this plugin.
+During Earth Hour (which starts at 8:30pm local time on March 28, 2009), your blog will show a message of support for the initiative, along with every other WordPress site utilizing this plugin.

 Please visit http://www.bravenewcode.com/earth-hour/ for a full description & updates on the Earth Hour plugin.